-The Office of Financial Literacy’s IU MoneySmarts program is designed to be innovative and to make talking finances approachable to students.
+The Office of Financial Literacy’s innovative MoneySmarts program is designed to make financial discussions approachable to students.
 Their website, moneysmarts.iu.edu, contains 50 lessons on different financial topics relevant to college students that are released at “decision times” for students to provide an opportunity for “just-in-time” education.
-Each lesson is approximately 3 – 5 minutes and is written in a friendly manner as to not make the content overwhelming.
-In addition, an episode of the “How Not to Move Back in With Your Parents” podcast accompanies each lesson.
+Each lesson is approximately 3 – 5 minutes and is written in a friendly manner so as not to make the content overwhelming.
+An episode of the “How Not to Move Back in With Your Parents” podcast accompanies each lesson.
 The podcast features financial personality Pete the Planner and IU student (now alumnus) Alex Eaton as they talk about the financial topic for 8 – 10 minutes.
-The conversation is casual and sometimes off the wall, by design, to again reiterate that learning about finances does not have to be overwhelming or boring.
+The conversation is casual and sometimes off the wall, by design, to reiterate that learning about finances does not have to be overwhelming or boring.
 The podcast format allows for students to pick up financial information on the way to/from class.

 Their marketing efforts make financial education fun and make the program unique.
 Their current campaign focuses on “defeating the debt monster,” and features ads university-wide that create a call to action for students.
 With 8 different campuses to whom they provide financial education, they recognize that the demographics of students on each campus is different.
 With this in mind, they have developed a well-rounded program that appeals to all different types of learners.
 In the first two years of implementation, the Office of Financial Literacy has been credited with decreasing student loan borrowing at Indiana University by 16% (or $44 Million).